dawsonblack/UIP/src/main/resources/ISSUES.md

 -add the ability to just press enter and search
 -"is invasive: true" is weird and not user friendly -check the grammar of the descriptions
+-make the formatting of the about paragraph better: font, background, max-width -hide the ID in search results, maybe make it a popup

 NOTES FROM ABDI: